 Toggle Menu

-Content Starts Chapter One – The Flavor of Life
+Chapter One – The Flavor of Life

-You have no reason to be afraid.
+You have no more reason to be afraid.
 No more reason to fret, nor worry.
 Whatever your needs, we are here to help.

-My colleague here is the mechanic, or Mac, for short.
+My colleague here is the Mechanic, or Mac, for short.

 Mechanic: Or Tendy, for short.

-Mechanic:It’s just nice to feel something
+Mechanic: It’s just nice to feel something.

-Mechanic: Hell of a deal if you ask me
+Mechanic: Hell of a deal if you ask me.

 Attendant: Are you dealing with the regret of never having accomplished anything significant in your life?
-Punish yourself appropriately with some Flamin’ Hot Cheet…..
+Punish yourself appropriately with some Flamin’ Hot Cheetos.

 Lawrence: Enough.
 Enough.
 Turn off the music!